 A study on 202 former football players found that chronic traumatic encephalopathy (CTE) may be more common than previously thought.
 In fact, the study found CTE in 99 percent of brains obtained from NFL players, 91 percent of college football players, and 21 percent of high school players.
-This visual resource, created by Ohio University, highlights the increased awareness and impacts concussions have on football tech innovations.
+This visual resource, created by Ohio University, highlights the increased concussion awareness and impact concussions have on football tech innovations.

 Today, diagnoses of concussions are on the rise in contact sports, particularly in football, and the concussion issue is generating attention at all levels of play.
 High school football players suffered 11 concussions for every 10,000 games or practices.
 In addition to that, previous concussion research was found to be flawed and actually omitted diagnosed concussions.
-This infographic provides more information on the various technological innovations being funded to combat CTE.
+This infographic provides more information on the various football safety equipment innovations being funded to combat CTE.